WDI-SEA/notes/08-cs/cs-ruby-linked-list/readme.md

 1. Start by creating a `Node` Class.
 We will have attributes to represent the data (let's call this `data`) and the reference to the next Node (let's call this `next`).

 2. Create a `LinkedList` class.
-This class will have one value `@head`.
-Initialize this to `nil` for now.
+This class will have two values, `@head` and `@tail`.
+These will represent the beginning and end of the list.
+Initialize both to `nil` for now.
 We have an empty list!

 3. Now for incorporating the two classes together.
-Create a method on the `LinkedList` class called `insert_node`.
-The challenge is to add an item to this list.
+Create a method on the `LinkedList` class called `insert_front`.
+The challenge is to add an item to the beginning of the list.
 This can be done by creating a new `Node`, then doing the following:

+* Store the value of `@head` into a temp variable
-* If the `@head` is `nil`, set the `@head` to the newly created `Node`.
-This newly created `Node` doesn't have a `next` reference, because it's the only item left!
+* Set the `@head` to the newly created `Node`.
+Note that currently, its `next` reference is `nil`.
-* If the `@head` is a `Node`, then we have some items in our list.
-But we want to insert the node to the end of the list, ideally.
-This can be done by taking a look at `@head`
-  * If `@head.next` points to a Node (isn't `nil`), then we can "traverse" the list until we reach the end, perhaps with a loop
+* Think about what we would need to do if we're adding a new item to the beginning of a linked list.
+Consult the diagram (hint: we'll have to do something with the new node's `next` reference)
-  * If `@head.next` is nil, then we're at the end of the list.
-But we're adding another item, so set `@head.next` to the `Node` we're adding to the list.
+* Lastly, handle the special case of the `@tail`. `@tail` should always be the last `Node` in the linked list.

-4. Create another method on the `LinkedList` called `to_s` in order to print the list to the console.
+4. Create another method on the `LinkedList` or `Node` called `to_s` in order to print the list to the console.

-**BONUS:** Inserting nodes will take longer as the linked list becomes longer.
-To alleviate this, add a `@tail` instance variable so we can access the end of the list in constant time.
+**BONUS:** Create an `insert_end` method to add nodes to the end of the list.

+**SUPER BONUS:** Create a more versatile `insert` method to add a node anywhere in the linked list, providing an index for the new item.